nathpaiva/nathpaiva.github.io/_posts/2023-09-07-answering-an-interview-question-01.md

 })()
 ```

 Inside the button action, we can trigger the function to load each file and then play the song.
-Therefore we can start the function creation which will receive the array and play each song.
-For this stage, we want only to log the file name.
+Therefore, we can start the function creation which will receive the array and play each song.
+For this stage we want only to log the file name.

 ```js
 function autoPlaylist(audioList) {